We’ve given you the lowdown on what to do in Inglewood, but what about its riverside neighbour? Here’s some of our favourites from the 6051.

 Henry on Eighth

-If you’re at Swallow on a Wednesday night, you’ll have Sunday free to head to Henry on Eighth.
-Or Monday… or Thursday.
-Can you tell I love a special?
-So does Henry on Eighth.
+We’re big fans of a special, any night of the week.
+Luckily, so is Henry on Eighth.
 This neighbourhood bar plays host to an impressive assortment of kitchen specials, as well as a crowd-pleasing array of regular burgers, share plates and bar snacks.
 Pair this with their live art and music, and you have no excuse not to get there ASAP.

 Little Shop of Plenty